-The audit committee reviews information regarding liquidity and operations, and oversees our management of financial risks.
+The audit committee of the board reviews information regarding liquidity and operations, and oversees our management of financial risks.
 Periodically, the audit committee reviews our policies with respect to risk assessment, risk management, loss prevention and regulatory compliance.
 Oversight by the audit committee includes direct communication with our external auditors, and discussions with management regarding significant risk exposures and the actions management has taken to limit, monitor or control such exposures.
-The compensation committee is responsible for assessing whether any of our compensation policies or programs has the potential to encourage excessive risk-taking.
-The nominating and governance committee manages risks associated with the independence of the board, corporate disclosure practices and potential conflicts of interest.
+The compensation committee of the board is responsible for assessing whether any of our compensation policies or programs has the potential to encourage excessive risk-taking.
+The nominating and governance committee of the board manages risks associated with the independence of the board, corporate disclosure practices and potential conflicts of interest.
 While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire board is regularly informed through committee reports about such risks.